wmanley/wmanley.github.io/_posts/2024-02-20-primer-facebooks-htmx-from-2010.markdown

     * React allowed them to scale their features quickly by having many teams work more independently of each other?
     * Something related to the mobile web/apps?
 At this time it was clear that mobile was going to be the most important client, and maybe they had some ambition for offline only use cases?
     * Pure chance - the right people heard about react within facebook at the right time?
+    * The hypermedia approach was too limited to create the UX that facebook wanted?

 # Minutiae